-Kevin Rix begins his third season with the CCRI baseball coaching staff.
+Rix begins his sixth season with the CCRI baseball coaching staff, this year will be his first as the associate head coach.
 He works with the Knights’ pitchers and assists in other areas.

 Rix previously served as the head coach of the Warwick Connie Mack Baseball League and as assistant coach of the Warwick team in the Rhode Island Amateur League.
 In 2000, he was the assistant coach of the Pilgrim High School freshmen baseball team.
 He also has served as an assistant coach for Warwick Veterans High School.

-Rix lives in Warwick, R.I.
+Rix lives in Warwick.
 He has a son, Kevin, and a daughter, Amanda.

-Mark Andrews returns the CCRI baseball program as an assistant coach for his second season.
-Andrews, who owns the Rhode Island Diamond Baseball Academy in East Greenwich, has more than 15 years of coaching experience at the local, travel, tournament, American Legion, high school and college levels.
+Andrews returns the CCRI baseball program as an assistant coach for his fifth season.
+Andrews, who owns the Rhode Island Diamond Baseball Academy in East Greenwich, has more than 17 years of coaching experience at the local, travel, tournament, American Legion, high school and college levels.
 He was a three-sport, All-State athlete in football, hockey and baseball at Warwick Veterans Memorial High School.

-For the past 12 seasons Andrews served as assistant coach for the Moses Brown varsity baseball team.
-Last year, he coached the Rhode Island Rays AAU Baseball Club, an under-13 travel team.
-He previously served as an assistant coach for New England Frozen Lemonade, Warwick's legion team, and Warwick’s youth baseball programs.
+For the past 14 seasons Andrews served as assistant coach for the Moses Brown varsity baseball team.
+For the past two years, he has coached the Rhode Island Rays AAU Baseball Club, an under-13 travel team.
+He previously served as an assistant coach for New England Frozen Lemonade, Warwick's legion team and Warwick’s youth baseball programs.